-Powerful images of a mother who has been through multiple surgeries for aggressive endometriosis and three c-sections to hold her precious bubs in her arms are delivering an important message to all women who have walked a similar path.
+Powerful images of a mother who has been through multiple surgeries for aggressive endometriosis and three c-sections to hold her precious babies in her arms is delivering an important message to all women who have walked a similar path.

 “Your body didn’t fail”

-Natalie first photographed Jacqueline in 2015 and has just published the most recent images she has taken of the mum-of-three after her third c-section with her newborn bub.
+Natalie first photographed Jacqueline in 2015 and has since published images she has taken of the mum-of-three after her third c-section with her newborn bub.

 “These were taken the night before her staples were removed.
 Her body didn’t fail.
 Your body didn’t fail.
 I hope these images touch the hearts of those who struggle after giving birth via c-section,” writes Natalie on her website.

-Natalie, a mum of two herself, was moved by how Jacqueline celebrated her scars and didn’t view them as a mark of failure, something that many other mums she has met express feeling.
+Natalie, a mum of two herself, was moved by how Jacqueline celebrated her scars and didn’t view them as a mark of failure, something that many other mums she has met expressed feeling.

 Jacqueline, whose kids are aged 2, 1 and less than a week old, shares her story below.